 - Cover with aluminum foil and bake for 25 – 30 minutes.
 Remove foil and broil for 2-4 minutes until cheese is lightly browned and bubbly.
 Remove from the oven and garnish with fresh basil to serve.

-- If desired, add spinach (about two cups) to the ricotta filling for extra nutrition.
-See the recipe notes above for details.
+- Addition: Add spinach (about two cups) to the ricotta filling for extra nutrition if desired.
+See recipe notes for details.

 Nutrition